AnkitMaheshwariIn/IonicPWA-WithFirestoreCRUD-WithFirebaseStorageUpload/README.md

 ## CHECK DEMO (Hosting URL): https://pwachitchat.firebaseapp.com

 ## DO NOT FORGET to replace Firebase Configuration with yours in your environment.ts files:
-(for local👇)
-YOUR-PROJECT-DIRECTORY/src/environments/environment.ts
+* (for local 👉) YOUR-PROJECT-DIRECTORY/src/environments/environment.ts
-(for production👇)
-YOUR-PROJECT-DIRECTORY/src/environments/environment.prod.ts
+* (for production 👉) YOUR-PROJECT-DIRECTORY/src/environments/environment.prod.ts